cap-js/docs/node.js/databases.md

 ```SQL
 SELECT * FROM entity WHERE ID IN (SELECT VAL FROM JSON_TABLE(?,'$' COLUMNS(VAL DOUBLE PATH '$.val')))
 ```

+#### Unification

+One of the primary features that had to be supported by all new `@cap-js` database services is path expressions.
+One of the most powerfull features was not being supported by the development focused `SQLite` database service.
+Which resulted in many applications developing around the missing feature.
+Allowing the usage of `SQLite`, but remove the possibility of using a very important fundamental feature.
+When extrapolating this requirement into a more general requirement it becomes unification.

+Therefor the following features are added to the new `@cap-js` database services to greatly improve the behavior of all the database services.

+##### Path expressions

+One of the most complex parts of the `@cap-js` database services.
+It allows for executing all `cqn` queries natively on all the database services.
+Providing improved overall performance, query definition simplification, inherent query optimizations.

+###### Expand

+When a `cqn` query contains an `expand` column this column is converted into an `sub select` which has the `on` conditions as its `where` clause referencing directly to the outer query.
+Allowing the database to create internal relationships between the different data sources and removes the inherent data duplication that comes with using `to-many` join conditions.

+###### Property navigation

+When a `cqn` query contains one or more property access that goes through an path expression these are translated into a `join`.
+The column name behavior is by default the path expression with the `.` replaced with `_`, but these can be overwritten by providing an `as` alias.

+###### Entity navigation

+When a `cqn` query references an entity through a path expression this is translated into a direct access into the final entity with a `where` clause that uses `exists` clauses to reduce the resulting data to match the restrictions applied by the path expression.
+This provides an innate benefit over using a `join` between the entities that it won't return duplicate data.

+##### Functions

+One of the features most databases provide, but are not extensively specified by the `SQL` standard are functions.
+So while there are a few functions which are universally supported by all databases.
+Most databases provide more functionalities that can be used, but will behave differently between databases or might just have a different function name.
+Therefor the `@cap-js` database services provide a set of universal functions that are supported by all the database services.
+The primary focus of the functions is to allow the `OData` protocol to be executed natively on the database.

+There are some functions that are provided by `HANA` which are not supported by other databases, but the primary goal of the application might be to run `HANA` in production.
+Therefor it is impossible or impractical to use `SQLite` for development.
+To improve this primary use case the `@cap-js` services are able to leverage the function framework to provide `HANA` function APIs.
+Not all functions will be available so when your application requires a `HANA` specific function [contributions](https://github.com/cap-js/cds-dbs/pulls) are always welcome.
+There are already some functions implemented of varied complexity from [`current_timestamp`](https://github.com/cap-js/cds-dbs/blob/7c6b2f5a6837afbeb1e24daef9a49e25cf7e92f0/db-service/lib/cql-functions.js#L186) to [`months_between`](https://github.com/cap-js/cds-dbs/blob/7c6b2f5a6837afbeb1e24daef9a49e25cf7e92f0/sqlite/lib/cql-functions.js#L129C3-L129C17) to [`hierarchy`](https://github.com/cap-js/cds-dbs/blob/7c6b2f5a6837afbeb1e24daef9a49e25cf7e92f0/db-service/lib/cql-functions.js#L200) allowing anyone with `cql` knowledge to implement any missing functions.

+##### Data structure

+A very common issue has been so far that applications where getting different results based upon which database or even which database driver they where using.
+Causing many un expected side effects when writing custom handlers.
+One of the primary root causes where `cds.Int64` and `cds.Decimal` which would either return as a `Number` or as a `String`.
+Which resulted in many application developers to write a custom handler that expected a `Number` to be returned for their productive system to receive a `String` which caused their computational logic to produce the wrong result.
+As javascript is very lenient it doesn't have a problem doing `1 + 1` or `'1' + 1`, but the produced result will very drastically.

+The way that the unified data structures is achieved is by leveraging the [`JSON`](#databaseservice-json) format as return type.
+Which results in all the database drivers only every handling arbitrary string contents.
+Which prevents the drivers from influencing the data structure.

 ##  <i>  More to Come </i>